Central Garden & Pet (NASDAQ:CENT) Releases FY 2021 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENT) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $2.620-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.610.
+Central Garden & Pet (NASDAQ:CENT) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $2.620-$ for the period, compared to the Thomson Reuters consensus estimate of $2.600.
 The company issued revenue guidance of -.

+Several equities research analysts have commented on the stock.
+Argus raised shares of Central Garden & Pet from a hold rating to a buy rating and set a $68.00 target price for the company in a research note on Friday, May 14th.
+Zacks Investment Research downgraded shares of Central Garden & Pet from a strong-buy rating to a hold rating and set a $58.00 target price for the company. in a research note on Tuesday, May 25th.

 About Central Garden & Pet